testcodeforme/symfonymultigroupvalid/README.md

 <code>$groups['InformationExtra', 'Information', 'CountryValid'];</code> or <code>$groups['Information', 'CountryValid', 'InformationExtra'];</code>

-<strong>How can use multiple groups in Form Contraint Valid and use the OptionsResolver to decide what groups use</strong>
+<strong>How can use multiple groups in Form Contraint Valid and use the OptionsResolver to decide what groups use finaly?</strong>